microscope-cockpit/cockpit/doc/config.rst

 as follow:

 1. depot files in command line options.
-2. depot files in cockpit config files.
-If multiple cockpit config files define depot files, the list of files is read is the one in the file with :ref:`highest precedence
+2. depot files in Cockpit config files.
+If multiple Cockpit config files define depot files, the list of files is read is the one in the file with :ref:`highest precedence
    <cockpit-config-precedence>`.